SijWoo/BLE-Guide/README.md

 The offset = 0 and the length of the data = 2 which is 2 bytes.
 The ADCdata variable holds the voltage of the board.
 This functions writes the data to the associated GATT attribute for a phone to read.

 ### Blocking vs non-Blocking
 In app.c, the basis of the while loop is a gigantic switch statement that handles different events.
-The evt variable (struct gecko_cmd_packet* evt) holds the event type to switch between cases.
+The evt variable (struct gecko_cmd_packet* evt) holds the event type for the case condition.
 In the default example code,

 	evt = gecko_wait_event();